vippsas/vipps-shopify/README.md

 Remember that you have your own merchant serial number for your production keys and another merchant serial number from your test keys.
 This is easy to miss.

+**_I get a error saying "Application error" when trying to checkout_**

+This is mostly caused by incorrect Gateway password and Gateway username in the Vipps payment method in Shopify settings.
+Ensure that you have inputed the correct username and password instructed within the Vipps App in Shopify.
+The username and password are generated and shown there.

 # How can I get help if I have any issues?
 For issues with your Vipps for Shopify installation contact us via our [support system here](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
 For other issues you should contact [Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md).